the-b-project/Portal-Pong/README.md

 ### Work in Progress ###
 # Portal-Pong
-Classic Pong with Portals to teleport the ball\n
+Classic Pong with Portals to teleport the ball.
 Based on Pygame